Adrenaline Surges in POTS: Why Your Body Feels on Edge

 What is an adrenaline surge in POTS?

-It refers to a sudden increase in sympathetic nervous system activity, causing symptoms such as rapid heart rate, shakiness, and anxiety-like sensations.
+It refers to sudden sympathetic nervous system activation causing symptoms such as rapid heart rate, shakiness, and anxiety-like sensations.

 Are adrenaline surges the same as panic attacks?

 Not always.
-In POTS, these episodes are often triggered by physiologic factors such as standing rather than emotional stress.
+In POTS, episodes are often triggered by physiologic stressors such as standing rather than emotional stress.

-Emerging research suggests that Lyme disease may contribute to autonomic dysfunction in some patients.
+Emerging research suggests Lyme disease may contribute to autonomic dysfunction and POTS patterns in some patients.

 Dr. Daniel Cameron, MD, MPH